Kunitz STI protease inhibitor

 Kunitz soybean trypsin inhibitor is a type of protein contained in legume seeds which functions as a protease inhibitor.
-Kunitz-type Soybean Trypsin Inhibitors are usually specific for either trypsin or chymotrypsin.
+Kunitz-type soybean trypsin inhibitors are usually specific for either trypsin or chymotrypsin.
 They are thought to protect seeds against consumption by animal predators.

 Background

 Two types of trypsin inhibitors are found in soy: the Kunitz-type soybean trypsin inhibitor (STI, discovered by Moses Kunitz and sometimes abbreviated as KTI) and the Bowman-Birk inhibitor (BBI).
 STI is a large (20,100 daltons), strong inhibitor of trypsin, while BBI is much smaller (8,000 daltons) and inhibits both trypsin and chymotrypsin.
 Both inhibitors have significant anti-nutritive effects in the body, affecting digestion by hindering protein hydrolysis and activation of other enzymes in the gut.
 STI is found in much larger concentrations than BBI in soy, however, to achieve the highest nutritional value from soy, both of these inhibitors must be denatured in some way.
+STI (KTI) is commonly denatured by thermal processing, while BBI is most effectively denatured by reducing agents or enzymatic treatment.
 Whole soybeans have been reported to contain 17–27 mg of trypsin inhibitor per gram.

 Protease inhibitory activity is decreased by cooking soybeans, leading to low levels in soy products such as tofu and soy milk.